pepsimidamerica/vipwrap/README.md

-# vippy
+# Summary

-It looks like you're trying to interact with the Vermont Information Processing system.
-I can help.
+TODO: Need to rename project.
+Conflicts with a a package on PyPI.

 At the moment, the package is mainly just a wrapper around FTP and SFTP libraries.
 It's used to upload files to VIP's GDI system.
 But could be expanded on with SQL functionality or if VIP ever added a genuine API in the future.